om-ashish-soni/om-ashish-soni/README.md

 - 📫 How to reach me: Feel free to connect with me for any competitive programming discussions
 - 😄 Challenge, fun, joy lie in: Competitive programming
 - ⚡ Fun fact: Competitive programming is my passion!
+-->

+-  🔭 I’m currently working on: AI
+- 🌱 I’m currently learning: AI
+- 👯 I’m looking to collaborate on: AI projects
+- 🤔 I’m looking for help with: AI challenges
+- 💬 Ask me about: AI or any coding-related questions
+- 📫 How to reach me: Feel free to connect with me for any AI discussions
+- 😄 Challenge, fun, joy lie in: AI
+- ⚡ Fun fact: AI is my passion!

-Let's dive into the exciting world of competitive programming together!
+Let's dive into the exciting world of AI together!

 Stay curious and keep coding! 😄